input-output-hk/high-assurance-legacy/README.md

 consensus protocols from the Ouroboros family in a process calculus and verify that they have various key properties.

-The main part of the code in this repository is written in Isabelle/HOL and mainly falls into the following parts:
+The bulk of the code in this repository is written in Isabelle/HOL and falls into the following parts:

   * A framework for labeled transition systems